MoebiuZ/OpcodeOne/README.md

 You can start contributing following (but not limited by) these [exercises](EXERCISES.md).

-Also don't forget to check the [wiki](wiki) to find useful info and references.
+Also don't forget to check the [wiki](wiki) to find useful/interesting info and references.